eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 ## Introduction

-In this tutorial, you will learn how to create a vehicle model using [Digital Twins Definition Language (DTDL) version 3.0](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html), and build a corresponding Rust vehicle model.
+In this tutorial, you will learn how to create an in-vehicle model using [Digital Twins Definition Language (DTDL) version 3.0](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html), and build a corresponding Rust in-vehicle model.
 The focus will be on translating DTDL to a programming language.
 While Rust is used here to be consistent with Ibeji's samples (which are in Rust), you can use any programming language.

 This tutorial provides a basic understanding of DTDL in the context of our Ibeji samples, but it is not a comprehensive guide to DTDL.
 Specifically, it covers [interfaces](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#interface), [commands](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#command), [properties](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#property)

 Please refer to the [DTDL v3](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html) documentation for more information on DTDL.

->Note: DTDL is used to define a digital twin model of the vehicle's hardware.
-Currently in Ibeji, DTDL serves as a guide to manually construct the vehicle model in code.
-In the future, the vehicle model code should be generated from a DTDL file.
+>Note: DTDL is used to define a digital twin model of the in-vehicle's hardware.
+Currently in Ibeji, DTDL serves as a guide to manually construct the in-vehicle model in code.
+In the future, the in-vehicle model code should be generated from a DTDL file.

 ## 1. Create an In-vehicle Digital Twin Model With DTDL